GeraldNamgal/web-prog-hw3-2018/README.md

 field for the price, which is why I made the "priceSmall" field in the Item model optional since a few items only have one price.
 I would explain to administrators that when adding items to the menu for items with one price, leave the "priceSmall" field blank and put the price for such items in the "priceLarge" field.
+I would also tell them that the way the database is set up doesn't necessarily reflect the logic of how it's displayed on the website.
+For example, the orders table in the database has an order instance for each item purchased, not each order.
+I grouped items in the database with the same 'orderNumber', a field I created, in order to get at an actual order in the real-world sense of the word.
+Also, I defaulted order numbers in the database to 1.
+So if a restaurant and customer's order number is 1 and 2 respectively, then they made 0 and 1 order respectively.
+I made a str function for these models that hopefully explains this in English, which can be seen in Django Administration.

 I defined my Special Pizza to be one with 4 or 5 toppings.